 After the SP&S completed its main line to Spokane in 1909 the railroad was extended down into Oregon when it acquired the interurban Oregon Electric Railway in 1910 giving it access to the state capital of Salem.
 The OE would be completed as far south as Eugene after a few years of the takeover (along with a few short branches) and provided the SP&S with significant carload freight traffic albeit the road was never a particularly profitable operation, which was partly blamed by unfavorable interchange rates with connecting lines like the Espee (which paralleled the OE's main line to Portland much of the way).
 Following other acquisitions (which included another interurban, the United Railways which served areas west of Portland) and construction of new railroad the SP&S reached points in Oregon such as Eugene, Bend, and the Pacific Coast at Seaside and Hammond giving it entry into the lucrative lumber and timber traffic of the region.

 While the SP&S only operated less than 1,000 miles of trackage it was a key link to the future Burlington Northern, and later BNSF Railway empires.
 Aside from the online and bridge freight traffic the SP&S hauled, it also handled many of its parents’ passenger trains, including the premier North Coast Limited and legendary Empire Builder.
-Unfortunately, the Spokane, Portland and Seattle Railway was treated mostly like an unwanted step-child by its parents for much of its life.
+Unfortunately, the SP&S was treated mostly like an unwanted step-child by its parents for much of its life.

 For instance, obtaining freight cars for service could be a like pulling teeth sometimes and the railroad almost always got second-hand equipment from the Great Northern and Northern Pacific (whatever was left over as GN and NP always took the good stuff).
 The SP&S did, however, finally receive new motive power in 1937 when it was given six massive Class Z-6 4-6-6-4s from a Northern Pacific batch of 21 ordered from Alco.
 Later, beginning in the 1940s, the railroad began receiving new diesels from EMD and Alco, the latter locomotives of which how many fondly remember the railroad, as large Century 424s, 425s and 636s along with FAs led many long SP&S freight trains through Washington and western Oregon.